Please see below for information regarding access to the pathology service.

 Please note that patients are unable to obtain results directly from the laboratory.
 See Policy for issuing results to patients.

-- MTW Hospital users please use hospitial ordercoms PAS
+- MTW NHS Trust users please use hospital ordercoms PAS

 Results are not generally telephoned by the laboratory.
 Please see below for when results are telephoned.